 It can bypass Activision’s anti-cheat

 A hack called Engine Owning can bypass Activision’s anti-cheat system in Call of Duty: Warzone.
-The hack has been updated to compensate for downtime and now adds +7 bonus days to the game.
+The hack has been updated to compensate for downtime and now adds +7 bonus days to the online game.
 Recently, Activision sued the cheat maker, but this has only caused more cheaters to come forward.
 Thousands of users have been banned from the game because of Engine Owning’s hack.

 Activision is suing Engine Owning in a Los Angeles court over its alleged violation of numerous laws.
 The company is claiming that Engine Owning is distributing cheats for Call of Duty games and is causing it to lose millions of dollars.
 The company is suing the German company, the owner, and other individuals and businesses that use Engine Owning’s services.
 The lawsuit seeks injunctive relief.